 Quebec’s historic district has a quaint and cozy museum that offers an original sound and light show illustrating the 18th-century French resistance to Britain over Quebec.

-Adapted with permission from Exploguide.com dedicated to travelers looking for an alternative and off the beaten track travel.
+Adapted with permission from Exploguide.com dedicated to travelers looking for alternative and off-the-beaten-track travel.

 Update as of April 2023: The fort is closed for the entirety of 2023.

 May 31, 2012

 Follow us on social media to add even more wonder to your day.Follow us on Twitter Like us on Facebook Follow Us on Instagram No Thanks Visit AtlasObscura.com